Portal-omnic/blog/_posts/2024-07-19-How-Live-Streaming-is-Reshaping-Mainstream-Entertainment.md

 5. **Accessibility and Affordability:** Twitch is free to watch (with optional subscriptions) and accessible on various devices, making it a low-barrier entry point for both viewers and creators[^11].

-## Arguments Against Twitch as Mainstream Entertainment
+## Arguments Against Streaming as Mainstream Entertainment

 1. **Niche Appeal:** Despite its growth, Twitch's audience skews younger, with 73% of users under 35.
 This suggests it may not yet have the broad appeal of traditional television[^9][^11].

 2. **Monetization Challenges:** While top streamers earn substantial income, the vast majority struggle to make a living.
 This raises questions about the sustainability of Twitch as a career path for creators[^10].

 3. **Content Moderation Issues:** Twitch has faced criticism for its handling of hate speech, harassment, and inappropriate content.
 This could deter some viewers and advertisers[^8].

-4. **Competition from Other Platforms:** YouTube Gaming, Facebook Gaming, and emerging platforms like Kick are vying for viewers and creators, creating a fragmented landscape[^10].

 ## Case Studies